MLatCezeaux/intro_numpy/README.md

 # Tutorial `numpy` for ML@LPC

 This repository hosts the material of a tutorial to `numpy` in the context of a working group at [Laboratoire de Physique de Clermont](http://clrwww.in2p3.fr/) related to machine learning and its application in (high energy) physics.
 This tutorial is split into three parts, trying go from first principles to current (known) limitations for High Energy Physics (HEP).
+A [PDF document](documentation/NumpyIntroduction_MLatLPC.pdf) containing the notes of this tutorial is also available in this repository.

 ## 1. Introduction to `numpy`